Charlie Austin-Groome.

 Present and Recent Instructions

-• R v D and D [Lewes] - Defence trial counsel for the second defendant charged with intimidation on a murder indictment.
-The first defendant was found guilty of murder.
+- R v D and D – Sole defence trial counsel for the second defendant charged with intimidation on a murder indictment.
 The jury acquitted the second defendant.

-• R v B and E [Woolwich] - Prosecuted a joint enterprise stabbing.
+- R v B and E - Prosecuted a joint enterprise stabbing.
 Following trial, both defendants were convicted of section 18 causing grievous bodily harm with intent.

-• R v P [Norwich Crown Court] - Represented a client charged with section 20 wounding.
+- R v P - Represented a client charged with wounding.
 After a four-day trial, the jury returned a not guilty verdict.

-• R v M [Central Criminal Court] - Sole prosecution counsel in a two-week trial at the Old Bailey.
+- R v M - Sole prosecution counsel in a two-week trial at the Old Bailey.
 The case involved 23 historic allegations of violent and sexual offences.
 Guilty verdicts were returned on all counts.
-The defendant was found dangerous, requiring an extended sentence.
+The defendant was found dangerous at sentence.

-• R v L [Bradford Crown Court] - Instructed at trial to defend in a four-week conspiracy to defraud involving 16 defendants.
+- R v L - Instructed at trial to defend in a four-week conspiracy to defraud involving 16 defendants.
 Charlie represented the first defendant in the second trial listing.
 The defendant was found not guilty.